Is contextuality about the identity of random variables?: Conclusion

 \section{Conclusion}

 \citet{MazurekPusey2016ExperimentaContextuality} suggest an experimental test based on Spekkens operational approach for real situations of inexact operational equivalence.
-Here, we compared the Spekkens' approach with the CbD notation which can also lead to an inexact operational equivalence.
-This comparison provides a new angle to study the operational approach and would help us to unify our understandings of contextuality.
-This comparison also helps us to evaluate the CbD approach.
+Here, we compared Spekkens' approach with the CbD notation which can also lead to an inexact operational equivalence.
+This comparison helps us to unify our understandings of contextuality.
+Especially, it helps us to evaluate the CbD approach and its double indexing notation of random variables.
 In that regard, we pointed out that there is no clear relation between the double indexing notation and ontic states.
 We also highlighted that the CbD cannot deal with POVMs.
 This limits CbD to realize some contextually scenarios in QM, since POVMs allow joint measurability structures which are not compatible with projective measurements alone \citep{KunjwalHeunenFritz2014QuantumRealization}.
 We illustrated this using a simple example of Specker's scenario, in which CbD cannot represent constraints on the joint measurability that one could realize between POVMs.
 We mainly explained that the identification of random variables does not add anything to the meaning of contextuality for the systems satisfying non-signaling and no-disturbance conditions (e.g., the Specker scenario), and the double indexing notation \emph{has} to convert to the standard \emph{context-independent} notation for those systems.

 In summary, this paper has examined clear differences between the notations used in two extant models of contextuality, drawing attention to both their ontological commitments, and subtle discrepancies in how they approach the parameter independence and non-signalling conditions.
 The distinctions between the two approaches make it unreasonable to assume that they are equivalent.
 This shows a need for more research in developing a general understanding of contextuality in QM.
 We consider this paper a small step towards achieving a more unified understanding of this highly important phenomenon.